-An unpleasant consequence that kicks in after 20 days is the late fee.
+An unpleasant consequence that kicks in after 20 days is the failure-to-appear (“FTA”) fee.
 Unless you have a really good excuse for missing your court date and then not resolving it within the first 20 days, the court adds a $200 late fee to your court costs.
-(That’s harsh, especially since until about two years ago the late fee was only $50. . . .)
-In any case, I sometimes can get the court to forgive the late fee, but you do need to have a good excuse — more than it just slipped your mind.
+(That’s harsh, especially since until a few years ago the FTA fee was only $50. . . .)
+In any case, we sometimes can get the court to forgive the late fee, but you do need to have a good excuse — more than it just slipped your mind.

 Sometimes people will call me, often from another state, saying that they went to their local DMV to get their license renewed and were told that their license was suspended because of an unresolved ticket in North Carolina from two — or ten! — years ago.
 In that situation, the process is basically the same.
 I file a motion to reopen the old case, and we work out a plea reduction if possible, and enter the plea.
 You then pay the fine and court costs (including the $200 late fee in almost all of those cases).